jeremylevasseur/jeremylevasseur/README.md

-### Welcome to my GitHub profile

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=jeremylevasseur&theme=dark)](https://www.linkedin.com/in/jeremy-levasseur-008209137/)

-I am currently working as an R&D Developer at Ericsson.
+I am currently working as a software developer at Ericsson and as the CTO at [InertialAI](https://www.inertialai.com/).
 I graduated from Carleton University in 2021 with a bachelor of Engineering.

 I have experience in mobile development for Android and iOS.
 I also use the MERN tech stack to create interactive web applications.